Sweta2004/Revenue_Analysis/README.md

   - Revenue by product
   - Revenue by customer
   - The top customers by revenue

+## 9. PostgreSQL Integration
+-**Database Setup:** PostgreSQL is used for storing and managing the revenue data.
+The PostgreSQL service is defined in the docker-compose.yml file.

 This script helps in analyzing revenue data by breaking it down into meaningful insights such as monthly trends, product performance, customer contributions, and identifying top customers.